alexanderczigler/lab-day-2021-09-24/README.md

 ### Likes
  - Built-in query tool
  - Structured way to specify what is visible to the clients
+ - It takes little effort to comment and document the API
+ - Tooling
+ - Docs + examples

 ### Dislikes
  - Need to learn a new query language